Robify-in/.github/profile/README.md

 **Website:** [www.robify.in](http://www.robify.in)
 **Community:** [community.robify.in](http://community.robify.in)

-#### Who We Are
+#### Who We Are?
 Founded on July 6, 2023, Robify is an Ed-Tech and E-Commerce platform dedicated to bringing the world of Robotics, IOT, ML, CV, and Electronics to students everywhere.

-Our mission?
+#### Our mission?
 To empower the next generation with practical skills and foster a culture of innovation and startup creation. 🛠️🤖

-#### What We Do
+#### What We Do?
-**Education:** We offer online courses and offline workshops in robotics, IOT, and more.
+- **Education:** We offer online courses and offline workshops in robotics, IOT, and more.
 Our hands-on approach ensures you’re not just learning theory but actually building and creating. 💻📚

-**E-Commerce:** Need a robot kit?
+- **E-Commerce:** Need a robot kit?
 We've got you covered!
 Our customized kits come with everything you need to start tinkering and innovating. 🛒📦

-**Community:** Join our vibrant community for peer-based learning, one-on-one doubt support, and exciting events like hackathons and techfests.
+- **Community:** Join our vibrant community for peer-based learning, one-on-one doubt support, and exciting events like hackathons and techfests.
 Collaboration and creativity are at the heart of everything we do! 👩‍🏫👨‍🏫

 #### Why Choose Us?
 - **No Plug-and-Play Kits:** We focus on real learning with industry-standard components. 🛠️
 - **Student-Friendly Teaching:** Our style is engaging and easy to follow. 🎓
 - **Community Platform:** Get help with your doubts and collaborate with others.
 Finding tutorials on YouTube is easy, but real-time support is what we offer! 🌐

-#### Our Vision & Mission
+#### Our Vision?
 We aim to spread the real, in-depth skills of robotics and IoT among the young generation, helping them innovate and build startups.
 Our tagline says it all - *Your Path to Innovation.* 🚀

-#### What We Offer
+#### What We Offer?
 - **Online Courses & Offline Workshops:** Learn and build from scratch. 💡🔧
 - **Customized Kits:** From basic to advanced, we have it all. 🛒
 - **Community:** Peer learning and one-on-one support. 👩‍🏫
-- **Events:** IoT hackathons, productathons, and techfests. 🏆
+- **Events:** IOT hackathons, productathons, and techfests. 🏆

 ---